RiRa12621/dwx/slides/dwx_main.md

   * OverlayFS
     * part of the kernel :yay:
     * used by docker storage driver `overlay2`
-    * better performance than other driverse
+    * better performance than other drivers
     * very efficient use of page cashes
   * aufFS
     * Re-implementation of UnionFS
     * used to be default for docker
     * reject from mainline Kernel
-    * Adavantages:
+    * Advantages:
       * shares images across running containers
         * fast startup times
         * little space usage